 Back when restaurant delivery options were more limited, “food delivery packaging” pretty much meant pizza boxes or Chinese takeout containers.
-That universe has exploded: Food delivery sales in the United States rose 55% year over year in 2019, and global sales are projected to rise to $200 billion by 2025.
+That universe has exploded: Global food delivery sales are projected to rise to $200 billion by 2025.

 Food delivery packaging is innovating to keep up with the surge in sales, resulting in food packaging design that addresses needs specific to transporting food from restaurant to home.
 The versatility, recyclability and antibacterial properties of paper packaging make it a logical choice for restaurant owners—and a favorite of their customers.

 Not that classic food delivery boxes like the pizza box have gone away.
 In fact, they’re evolving.
 In 2016, inventors were granted two patents for improved “oyster pails,” or Chinese takeout containers—one for enhanced recyclability, another for tamper prevention.
 And every year in recent memory has seen a patent filed for a new pizza box.
-Actually, the new wave of food delivery packaging is largely thanks to another innovation—third-party delivery apps, which made up nearly 40% of delivery sales in the United States in 2019.
+Actually, the new wave of food delivery packaging is largely thanks to another innovation—third-party delivery apps.

 But the breakout stars of food delivery packaging solutions go beyond just getting food from door to door.
 They’re the result of listening to home diners’ needs.
 “Simply holding food for a short duration without leaking is no longer sufficient,” says Mike Mueller, director of strategic marketing in the food and beverage packaging division of WestRock, a leading corrugated packaging company.
 “Packaging must preserve food quality and temperature, keep food separated, and make the dining experience easy and enjoyable at home.”